simonesilvestroni/m2m-website/_music-production/mastering-ipogeo-ep.md

 I had to go back to the stems a couple times, because of minor loudness adjustments.
 Normally, I would have adopted a multi-band compressor on certain frequency ranges; since subprojects are available, I simply double-cliked and opened the original stem stession, applied the corrections on drums and bass without touching vocals and the remaining instrumentation.

-Once happy with the master, I bounced three versions, each one with a progressively higher loudness level.
+Once happy with the master, I bounced three versions, each one with a progressively higher loudness.
 In the following screengrab, the subproject (yellow audio item) had retained the original session markers as item/take markers, which helped with automating the limiter in certain sections.

 {% include pattern-figure.html image="/assets/images/ipogeo-master.jpeg" alt="The master project in Reaper containing a subproject, along with 3 rendered test masters" caption="The master project in Reaper containing a subproject, along with 3 rendered test masters" width="1200" height="750" %}